 The Day I Discovered My Different

 I grew up in the suburban wilderness of New England.
 Among the pine trees, apple groves and fragrant lilacs.
-Each of the small-town roads woven from one predominantly white neighborhood to the next.
+Each of the small-town roads winded from one predominantly white neighborhood to the next.

 Like, really different.

 I remember the day I discovered my different.
 I was alone in my bedroom, probably journaling or writing a short story, when I saw it.

 I had held out my small hand so it showed in the light.
 I rotated it slowly.
 Examining its every curve and wrinkle.
 Seeing my long fingers, my deep nail beds, and the veins that sat just below the surface.
 Then I saw my brown skin, holding it all together.